molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/index.rst

 #.
 To establish a development process in accord with MolSSI best practices.
 #.
 To develop enough of the SEAMM framework to be useful
 #.
-To create sufficient plugins to run realistic, useful simulations
+To create sufficient plug-ins to run realistic, useful simulations
    with both forcefield and quantum methods.
 #.
 To use the MOPAC validation suite case as a use case to
-   improve and test  the overall functionality of SEAMM and of the MOPAC plugin.
+   improve and test  the overall functionality of SEAMM and of the MOPAC plug-in.
 #.
 To use the predicition of fluid properties as a use case to
-   improve and test  the overall functionality of SEAMM and of the LAMMPS plugin.
+   improve and test  the overall functionality of SEAMM and of the LAMMPS plug-in.

 Discussion and Achievements